 CDEMA is a Caribbean regional inter-governmental agency for disaster management in the Caribean Community (CARICOM).
 CDEMA and CCDM entered into an MOU in 2019.

 The Caribbean Center for Disaster Medicine is an affiliate of the World Association for Disaster and Emergency Medicine.

 The CCDM's flagship annual event is the International Conference on Disaster Medicine and Hurricane Resiliency.
 The first CCDM conference was held in March 2019.
-Upcoming in March 2020 is the second annual international conference, to be held March 26-29, 2020 on the campus of American University of the Caribbean School of Medicine.
-This conference will gather professionals from around the world to share insights and expertise on preparing for and managing disasters, building disaster management capacity in the workforce, and educating and training in the health professions.
+This conference gathers professionals from around the world to share insights and expertise on preparing for and managing disasters, building disaster management capacity in the workforce, and educating and training in the health professions.